ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref/OracleOutputAdapter.rst

 Oracle Output Adapter
 =====================

-The Oracle Output Adapter is a "ref:`smart-output-config-ref` that feeds the data to an Oracle database.
+The Oracle Output Adapter is a :ref:`smart-output-config-ref` that feeds the data to an Oracle database.